 None needed, other than continuing to take metformin, even as other drugs are added to your diabetes control regimen.

-Contract dye issues
+Contrast dye issues

 For imaging studies that require contrast dye, it’s highly recommended that metformin be temporarily discontinued.

 Metformin is cleared from the body by the kidneys, as are contrast dyes.
 When the two are combined, they carry a theoretical risk of kidney damage from overload.
 In addition, toxic levels of metformin can build up in the blood due to short-term reduced kidney function from the contrast dye, increasing the risk of lactic acidosis (an emergency situation in which the blood becomes acidic).